JenniferWang703/Bond/README.md

 Replace `NODESMITH_API_KEY` in `./contract/constants.js` with your API Key.
 Alternatively, you can set the NODESMITH_API_KEY environment variable.

 The Nodesmith endpoint is currently configured to use the Mastery testnet.
-When you are ready to deploy your contract on the mainnet, you can edit the `NODESMITH_ENDPOINT` in that file to point to the mainnet.
+When you are ready to deploy your contract on the mainnet, you can edit the `NODE_URL` in that file to point to the mainnet.

 #### 3) Fund your account with some test Aion coin